timcsy/FunAIKart/README.md

+# ML-Agents
-# This Branch has been heavily modified in order to support the training of ML-Agents.
-To see the work in action, apply the model **PAIAKart.onnx** in **PAIA** folder onto the **PAIAKartAgent** script on the **PAIAKart** gameobject, then press play.
-Remember to select **Inference Only**.
+This Branch has been heavily modified in order to support the training of ML-Agents.
+The correct NN-Model has already been applied.
+There are currently 3 trained Models in Assets/PAIA folder.
+Scenes can be found in Assets/Karting/Scenes folder.
+- **Kart**: Continous.
+Trained in MainScene.
+Most unstable.
+- **Kart_New**: Discrete.
+Trained in MainScene.
+Rather Stable.
+- **Complex**: Discrete.
+Stacked Vector = 2.
+Trained in MainScene02.
+Rather Stable.

+PAIAKart GameObject uses **Kart** model; PAIAKart_New can use both **Kart_New** and **Complex** *.
+Remember to change the **CinemachineVirtualCamera** as well if you wish to change the kart.

+*With a few differences you need to change

 ## GameAIKart
-This is a Full project folder, you can click Add on the Unity Hub to open the project after downloading, and the game scene is in Assets/Karting/Scenes/MainScene.
+This is a Full project folder, you can click Add on the Unity Hub to open the project after downloading.

 ## Table of contents
 - [GameAIKart](#gameaikart)